shader-slang/spec/proposals/000-cooperative-matrix-2.md

     let p0 : uint32_t,
     let p1 : uint32_t,
     ...>
-extension CoopMatTensorView<..., HasDimensions, p0, p1, ...>
+extension TensorView<..., HasDimensions, p0, p1, ...>
 {
 ... implement ...
 };
 ```

+* Note: We will limit the max number of dimension to 5, since that is the current limit for SPIRV.

-### Member functions of CoopMatTensorView
+### Member functions of TensorView

-Currently CoopMatTensorView is always used with CoopMatTensorLayout for loading and storing CoopMat instances.
-And CoopMatTensorView overrides the values set for CoopMatTensorLayout.
+Currently TensorView is always used with TensorLayout for loading and storing CoopMat instances.
+And TensorView overrides the values set for TensorLayout.

-- This setDimension(uint32_t dim0, ...);
+- This Dimension(uint32_t dim0, ...);
-- This setStride(int stride0, ...);
+- This Stride(int stride0, ...);
-- This setClip(uint clipRowOffset, uint clipRowSpan, uint clipColOffset, uint clipColSpan);
+- This Clip(uint clipRowOffset, uint clipRowSpan, uint clipColOffset, uint clipColSpan);

 References
 ----------